Torsion subgroups of small cancellation groups: Introduction

+From the CAT$(0)$ property of \cttss complexes we also conclude the following result closely related to the non-existence of infinite torsion subgroups.
+Recall that a group satisfies the \emph{Tits Alternative} if each of its finitely generated subgroups either contains a free nonabelian subgroup or is virtually solvable.
+It is believed that ``nonpositively curved" groups satisfy the Tits Alternative, but this has been proved only in a limited number of cases.
+See \cite{SW2005,OsPrz21,OsPrz22} for more details.
+The following theorem states that the Tits Alternative holds for groups acting \emph{almost freely} (there is a bound on the order of cell stabilisers) on \cttss complexes.

+\begin{cor} Let $G$ be a group acting almost freely on a simply connected \cttss small cancellation complex.
+Then $G$ is virtually cyclic, or virtually $\mathbb{Z}^2$, or contains a nonabelian free group. \end{cor}

+Finally, let us present an application of Theorem~\ref{thm:tA} to \emph{automatic continuity}.
+This property has its origins in the descriptive set theory and, roughly, says that every group homomorphism between topological groups is continuous.
+Recently automatic continuity has been established for a large class of homomorphisms into ``nonpositively curved" groups, see e.g.\ \cite{keppeler2021automatic} -- we extend some results of that paper in the following, where $G$ is equipped with a discrete topology.

-\begin{theorem} Let $H$ be a group acting geometrically on a locally finite, simply-connected \cftfs small cancellation complex $X$ such that the action induces a free action on the $1$-skeleton of $X$.
-If $G$ is a subgroup of $H$ then any group homomorphism $\varphi : L \rightarrow G$ from a locally compact group $L$ is continuous or there exists a normal open subgroup $N\subseteq L$ such that $\varphi(N)$ is a torsion group. \end{theorem}
+\begin{theorem} Let $G$ be a group acting geometrically on a locally finite, simply connected \aotors small cancellation complex $X$ such that the action induces a free action on the $1$-skeleton of $X$.
+If $H$ is a subgroup of $G$ then any group homomorphism $\varphi : L \rightarrow H$ from a locally compact group $L$ is continuous or there exists a normal open subgroup $N\subseteq L$ such that $\varphi(N)$ is a finite group. \end{theorem}